timescale/docs/timescaledb/quick-start/python.md

 intervals.
 You can can query it via standard SQL.

 Virtually all user interactions with TimescaleDB are with hypertables.
-Creating tables and indexes, altering tables, inserting data, selecting data, etc... can (and should) all be executed on the hypertable.
+Creating tables and indexes, altering tables, inserting data, selecting data, and most other tasks  can and should all be executed on the hypertable.

 A hypertable is defined by a standard schema with column names and types, with at